IlyaGureshidze/bixel/README.md

 - `id`:string - unique id of period
 - `title`:string - title of period
 - `color`:string - color for this period according to dash configuration

+## Entity object (any element from ys, xs, zs)
+javascript object of IEntity type, has fields:
+- `id`:string - unique id of entity
+- `title`:string - title of entity
+- `color`:string - color for this entity according to dash configuration
+- `axisId`?: string - id of elements on axis ("measures", "locations", "age" (some dimension id));
+- `ids`?: Array<string | number> - array of ids of elements on axis ;
+- `titles`?: string[] - array of titles of elements on axis ;
+- `axisIds`?: string[] - array of axisIds of elements on axis ;
+- `config`?: any - usual js object to hold any info you might need;